 - safe again

 - alive again

-I offer 7-week one on one Grief Recovery Method Program where you heal the debilitating effects of grief.
-You will feel like your old self again and able to function with more joy and emotional freedom.
-There will be compassionate listening and no judgement, with important work for you to do between sessions as well.
-The Grief Recovery Method has provided effective grief recovery for thousands and thousands of people.
+I offer a 7-week one-on-one Grief Recovery Method Program where you heal the debilitating effects of grief.
+You will feel like your old self again and be able to function with more joy and emotional freedom.
+There will be compassionate listening and no judgment, with important work for you to do between sessions as well.
 It is possible to feel good again.

 If you believe you may be experiencing unresolved grief, please book a free 20-minute consult with me to find out how I can help you by clicking the link below: